DRC-UA/activityinfo-sdk/README.md

       // If true, an autocomplete question will be treated as a free-text input
       skipChoices: false,

-      // Filters choices by text; only options containing "DRC" will be included
+      // Filters choices; only options containing "DRC" will be included
       filterChoices: _ => _.includes('DRC'),

       // For multi-input questions, specify which input labels to include in the generated choices